rosebox/rosebox/README.md

 # Rosebox

-Rosebox is an active project with the ultimate goal to build an independent and complete JS/TS styling framework with an emphasis on writing declarative, reliable, and conflict-free style-code.
+Rosebox is an experimental project with the ultimate goal to build a complete JS/TS styling framework with an emphasis on writing expressive, scalable, and conflict-free style-code.

 ## Docs